 42. Do endorsing governments have gas flaring regulation in place that is consistent with the Initiative?

 Many have regulations with the same objective, but not always in a manner that has proved effective.
 One of the objectives of this Initiative would be to support governments in development of effective regulations.
 But for new oil field developments it is simple: the government makes it clear in bidding rounds and concession documents that oil field development plans require utilization (or re-injection) of the associated gas.

 43. Why doesn't the Initiative address flaring at other locations than oil production sites?

 Flaring at oil production sites represents by far the largest share of global flaring.
 Efforts are therefore focused there, rather than being diluted on all flaring sources.

 44. Why doesn't the Initiative also address non-routine and safety flaring?

 Safety flaring is both small in volume and essential for the safe operation of oil and gas production facilities.
 Non-routine flaring is often unforeseen in nature.
 For example, it could be due to issues with the operation of the facility, and as such is hard to mitigate.
 Oil companies are, of course, strongly encouraged to take measures to minimize all types of flaring.

 45. How much of global flaring do the current endorsers of the Initiative represent?

 Based on satellite estimates and publicly reported flaring data, together the endorsers represent more than 50% of global flaring.

-A government or oil company that endorses the “Zero Routine Flaring by 2030” Initiative commit to “publicly report their flaring and progress towards the Initiative on an annual basis.
+Governments and oil companies that endorse the “Zero Routine Flaring by 2030” Initiative commit to “publicly report their flaring and progress towards the Initiative on an annual basis.
 They also agree to the World Bank aggregating and reporting the same.”
-Endorsers provide flaring data for first full calendar year after they have endorsed the Initiative.
+Endorsers provide flaring data for the first full calendar year after they have endorsed the Initiative.